jmbatrina/cs140-project1-rsdl/README.md

 ### **RSDL Scheduler**
-The RSDL scheduler uses an Active set and an Expired set alongside the process table as scheduling heuristics to help decide which process to run next in a more fair and heuristic manner.
+The RSDL scheduler uses an Active set and an Expired set alongside the process table as scheduling heuristics to help decide which process to run next in a fairer and more heuristic manner.

+term
+: ds

 The Active and Expired sets both have `N` FIFO levels (or queues) in them (think **staircase**).
 Each level is given a limited level-local quantum (runtime in ticks) that is decremented as a process in that level runs.